Dr. Mark Samaha

 How long does the effect last?
 Will I need another brow lift later on?

 It is very unusual to need a second brow/forehead lift, even many years later.
-While a facelift involving the lower face may need to be repeated some years later, it is rare to need another brow lift.
+While a facelift involving the lower face may need to be repeated years later, it is rare to need another brow lift.

 We look forward to working with you to create the best brow lift results possible.
-Request your consultation online or call us at (514) 731-2525.
+Request your consultation online or call us at (514) 613-3004.
 Dr. Samaha attracts patients from Quebec City, Laval, and Gatineau.